 Hence, a few Imperial officials took revenge by providing them with offensive names, such as Trinker (drinker), Maulwurf (mole), and Bettelarm (destitute)’, explained Gertrude.
 When I think of it, the Jewish part of my own family, called after planet of luck ‘Jupiter’, must have been able to pay.

 Vienna Jewish Tour.At its most elegant, boulevards like Ringstrasse line up sumptuous town palaces that affluent Jewish families built in the 19th century.
 However, Jewish citizens also boldly contributed to Modern Vienna: For example, merchants Goldmann and Salatsch demonstrated incredible vision when allowing Adolf Loos to build a townhouse that has now become an icon of Viennese Modernism.

 Throughout 1900, Jewish culture and intellect were shaping Vienna’s golden era.
 In fact, as you tour between Jewish palaces and World War II atrocities, you need to recreate Jewish Vienna through the centuries: so much of it disappeared.

 When recreating stories, the Jewish Museum Vienna is an excellent place to help.
 There, you can retrace Jewish living in Vienna from the Middle Ages to nowadays.

 …And So Many Dark Spots

-‘Quite a few travellers who take the tour have Jewish ancestors in Vienna.
-Many stories I tell, many insights I give have a personal touch for them.
-I’m candid but always sensitive’, said my tour guide as we parted.
+As we parted, Gertrude confessed: ‘You know, quite a few travellers who take the tour have Jewish ancestors in Vienna.
+Therefore many stories I tell, many insights I give have a personal touch for them.
+Overall, I’m always candid but sensitive’.

 Book Private Vienna Jewish Tour